-Waves of Filipino Settlers and Immigrants in the United States beginning 1587 to Present
+Waves of Filipino settlers and immigrants in the United States, beginning from 1587 to present

 Ellis and Angel Island

-In 1915, the number of Japanese immigrants coming through Angel Island in San Francisco outnumbered the Chinese.
-At the same time, Filipinos (along with Blacks and Europeans) worked as farmworkers (Sakadas) trickled in California, but mostly on Hawaii plantations.
+In 1915, many Japanese immigrants coming through Angel Island in San Francisco outnumbered the Chinese.
+At the same time, Filipinos (along with Blacks and Europeans) worked as farmworkers (Sakadas) trickled in California, but mainly on Hawaii plantations.

 First Landing of Filipinos in America

 The first documented Filipino in America landed at Morro Bay in Upper California on October 18, 1587.
 Filipinos (Luzones Indios) were employed as seafarers for the Manila Galleon Trade, the Nuestra Señora de Buena Esperanza.

 The Manila Galleon traded from Manila to Acapulco lasted for 250 years.
 An estimated 500 trips gave the Luzones Indios (Filipino natives of Luzon) opportunities to jump off the ship and settle in the Americas.

 In 1585, Pedro de Unamuno led the voyage from Manila to Acapulco and his discovery of California.
 Details of his journey revealed the Filipino landing in Morro Bay.

 In 1929, his accounts were translated for the first time in English and published in Henry Wagner’s Spanish Voyages.

 First Filipinos in America landed in Upper California in 1587.